Netronome/nic-firmware/docs/basic_nic/basic_nic_gsg.md

 # Loading the NIC driver and NIC firmware

-There is a temporary limitation in the NIC for lithium and hydrogen with 4x10 breakout cable.
-As stated they can not be run with IOMMU enabled.
-To disable it change/add:

-GRUB_CMDLINE_LINUX_DEFAULT="intel_iommu=off intremap=off"

-on file /etc/default/grub and run "update-grub" before rebooting

-The recommendation for the basic NIC in hydrogen (1x40) is to run it with IOMMU and pass through enabled.
+The recommendation for the basic NIC is to run it with IOMMU and pass through enabled.
 Please change/add:

 GRUB_CMDLINE_LINUX_DEFAULT="intel_iommu=on iommu=pt"